So you bought a new horse. Want to keep it the same?

 Make sure you dont feed more than the energy you are using.

-Farrier should be 4 to 6 weeks in the summer and 6 weeks in the winter.
+Farrier should be 4 to 6 weeks in the summer and 6 to 8 weeks in the winter.
+Can vary depending on your horse.

-Dental every 6 months to 12 months depending on the horse.
+Dental every 6 months to 12 months depending on the horse, starting with exams at 1 yr old.

 This is the same horse.
 First pic is here with our snaffle bit & a saddle that fits.